Image source: Photospin.com

 If you’re an expert in your field, you know the going rates.
 Working for 25 percent less has its advantages as you’re staring out, but don’t work for a fraction of what you should.
 If you set yourself up as somebody willing to work for ultra cheap, it will be difficult to break that reputation going forward.

 RELATED: Six Strategies to Get Paid What You're Worth

-Elance, for example, claims to have nearly 250,000 computer programmers and 250,000 writers looking for work.
+Freelancers from around the world use Upwork to look for work.
 That will make it difficult to find jobs at appropriate prices.

 Instead of looking at the most well-known sites, look for those off the beaten path.
 People know Craigslist as a place to buy and sell your old trinkets and gadgets, but it’s also one of the best places to find freelance jobs.

 Use one of the Craigslist search engines to search job posting nationwide instead of just in your area.

 6. You Need a Website- When somebody is interested in you, they first ask you to show them your work.
 Often, freelancers work for clients all over the world.
 The best way to show them your work is by directing them to your website.

 It’s not so important that you use your website to advertise; freelancers often make the bulk of their money by word of mouth.
 Your website should be simple, clean, professional, and easy to navigate.
 A couple of pages are enough.